Citytechinc/promised-dynamo/README.md

 } );
 ```

-Limits the results of a query to the number provided.
+Limits the evaluated rows to the number provided.
+WARNING, Limit does not limit results, it mirrors DynamoDB's Limit option and as such limits the number of records evaluated during the query.

 ```
 dynamodb.tablename.query( '12345' ).filter( { created: { ">": 1427517440482 } } ).then( function( results ) {